markfinger/python-js-host/README.md

 [![Build Status](https://travis-ci.org/markfinger/python-js-host.svg?branch=master)](https://travis-ci.org/markfinger/python-js-host)

-Python bindings to [js-host](https://github.com/markfinger/js-host), an opinionated JavaScript layer which runs persistent environments built for performance and easy configuration.
+Python bindings to [js-host](https://github.com/markfinger/js-host), enabling you to send requests and data from your python process to a performant JavaScript environment.

 There are a variety of libraries which provide low-level access to JS engines - PyExecJS et al - but they tend to suffer from limited functionality and poor performance.
-This library wraps around modern JS platforms to provide a performant and powerful environment that your python process can talk to.
+Rather than relying on basic evaluation of JavaScript, this library enables you to configure a persistent JS processes which responds to data sent from your python process.

-To simplify your development workflow, a [manager](#jshostmanager) is provided that will automatically spawn hosts in the background, leaving you free to focus on making stuff.
+To reduce the cost of integrating yet another technology, a [manager](#jshostmanager) process is provided which can automatically spawn js-host instances in the background.
+The manager helps to optimize your development workflow by leaving you free to focus on coding, rather than systems administration.

 Documentation